cap-js/docs/guides/deployment/late-cut-microservices.md

 #### Fault Tolerance

-While app instances already provide some resilience, there are failure classes (e.g. bugs) which affect each app instance.
+While app instances already provide some resilience, there are failure classes (for example, bugs) which affect each app instance.

 Separating functionality into different apps means that when one app experiences issues, the functionality of the other apps is still available.
 In the bookstore example, while reviews may be down, orders may still be possible.